AhsanAliUet/gnu-tool-chain-for-riscv-lite/README.md

-# Gnu tool chain for RISC-V lite
+# GNU tool chain for RISC-V lite
 We will use this tool chain to convert our C language codes to machine codes and assembly codes to machine codes for our own made RISC-V processor (Both single cycle and Pipelined).)

 # How to use this project?